entrelacs

 Looking for an already stored arrow consequently requires searching in several locations starting from a default one:

-This approach is called open addressing when applied to hash tables.
+This approach is called Open Addressing when applied to hash tables.
 The default storage location is named an open address and the search process described above is called probing.

 Perform Orthogonal Persistence